-We want to make sure you get the most out of your free DEXMA Energy Intelligence Demo.
-So here’s a few tips to get you started on the road to energy savings.
+We want to make sure you get the most out of your free Dexma Energy Intelligence Demo.
+So here are a few tips to get you started on the road to energy savings.

 One of the things our customers love most about DEXMA is that it saves them time.
 The Analysis function allows you to quickly analyse the energy efficiency of your building(s), bringing you valuable time-saving benefits.